-Feedback comparison groups Asymp.
+Feedback comparison groups Z score Asymp.
 Sig.
-(2-

-tailed) - P value
+( 2-tailed ) - P

+value

-Did you feel any difficulty in Did you enjoy being part of -9.971 ^b 0.001
+Did you feel any Did you enjoy being -9.971 b 0.001

-finding material on the internet? this project?

-Would you take part in similar Did you enjoy being part of -4.080 ^b 0.001

-projects in future? this project?
+difficulty in finding part of this project?

-Did you like to work as a team?
-Did you find this project -2.582 ^b 0.010

-useful in gaining knowledge

-regarding the assigned topics?

-Did you feel any difficulty in Did you find this project -10.890 ^b 0.001

-finding material on the internet? useful in gaining knowledge

-regarding the assigned topics?

-Did you find mobile phone and Did you find this project -2.015 ^b 0.044

-whatsapp as a good useful in gaining knowledge

-communication tool during this regarding the assigned topics?

-project?

-Would you take part in similar Did you find this project -5.092 ^b 0.001

-projects in future? useful in gaining knowledge

-regarding the assigned topics?

-Did you feel any difficulty in Did you like to work as a -10.044 ^b 0.001

-finding material on the internet? team?

-Would you take part in similar Did you like to work as a team -2.973 ^b 0.003

-projects in future?

-Did you find mobile phone and Did you feel any difficulty in -10.086 ^a 0.001

-whatsapp as a good finding material on the

-communication tool during this internet?

-project?

-Would you take part in similar Did you feel any difficulty in -7.702 ^a 0.001

-projects in future? finding material on the
+material on the

 internet?

+Would you take part Did you enjoy being -4.080 b 0.001

+in similar projects in part of this project?

+the future?

+Did you like to work as Did you find this -2.582 b 0.010

+a team? project useful in

+gaining knowledge

+regarding the assigned

+topics?

+Did you feel any Did you find this 0.001

+difficulty in finding project useful in 10.890 b

+material on the gaining knowledge

+internet? regarding the assigned

+topics?

+Did you find mobile Did you find this -2.015 b 0.044

+phones and WhatsApp project useful in

+as a good gaining knowledge

+communication tools regarding the assigned

+during this project? topics?

+.
+L

+Would you take part in Did you find this -5.092 b 0.001

+similar projects in the project useful in

+future? gaining knowledge

+regarding the assigned

+Did you feel on: topics?
+0.001

+Did you feel any difficulty in finding Did you like to work as a team?
+10.044 b 0.001

+material on the as a wall!
+10.044

+internet?

+Would you take part in Did you like to work -2.973 b 0.003

+similar projects in the as a team 2.773

+future? as a course

+Did you find mobile Did you feel any 0.001

+phones and WhatsApp 10.086 a

+as a good material on the

+communication tools internet?

+during this project?

+Would you take part in Did you feel any -7.702 a 0.001

+similar projects in the difficulty in finding

+future? material on the

+internet?

-Would you take part in similar Did you find mobile phone -3.105 ^b 0.002
+Would you take part in Did you find mobile -3.105 b 0.002

+similar projects in the phones and WhatsApp

-projects in future? and whatsapp as a good
+future? as a good

-communication tool during
+communication tools

-this project?
+during this project?

-Table 7: The statistically significant feedback of students who took part in project
+Table 7: The statistically significant feedback of students who took part in the project Discussion: